Beau28713/Beau28713/README.md

-Curious electronics and software tinkerer, Enjoying creating new things and reverse engineering others.
+Curious electronics and software tinkerer Enjoying creating new things and reverse engineering others.

 [Linkedin](https://www.linkedin.com/in/beaujclark/)